 The federal government supports AI research in addressing the pandemic through its COVID-related research funding initiatives, where all researchers – including those using AI applications – compete for funding.

-The Natural Sciences and Engineering Research Council of Canada (NSERC) has implemented COVID-19 research funding platforms with accelerated approval processes.
-These include the NSERC Alliance COVID grants and the College and Community Innovation Program – Applied Research Rapid Response to COVID-19.
+The Natural Sciences and Engineering Research Council of Canada (NSERC) implemented COVID-19 research funding platforms with accelerated approval processes.
+These included the NSERC Alliance COVID grants and the College and Community Innovation Program – Applied Research Rapid Response to COVID-19.

-Through the Canadian Institutes of Health Research (CIHR), the federal government has funded many AI initiatives that aim to provide improved medical services during the pandemic.
+Through the Canadian Institutes of Health Research (CIHR), the federal government funded many AI initiatives that aimed to provide improved medical services during the pandemic.

-The federal government also provides targeted funding for AI research through the Canadian Institute for Advanced Research (CIFAR), such as a “targeted call for AI and COVID-19 interdisciplinary research collaborations to spark innovative, high-risk/high-reward ideas and projects.”
-The initiative has already selected various projects.
+The federal government also provided targeted funding for AI research through the Canadian Institute for Advanced Research (CIFAR), such as a “targeted call for AI and COVID-19 interdisciplinary research collaborations to spark innovative, high-risk/high-reward ideas and projects.”
+After initial assessments, the initiative selected various projects.

 Additionally, in collaboration with various Canadian AI organizations, CIFAR established the AI Against COVID-19 Canada taskforce with the objective of mapping and coordinating Canadian AI projects that can help end the COVID-19 pandemic and limit its societal impact.
 Scale AI, the AI supercluster funded by the Canadian and Quebec governments, is funding AI initiatives related to the pandemic.